 Understand the category or genre of your work

-When seeking literature review writing services, you need to have an understanding of what it is that you want exactly.
+When you are seeking representation, you need to have an understanding of what it is that you want exactly.
 The same should apply when writing your book.

 In publishing, fiction and non-fiction writers take different paths.
 What category or genre does your work belong to?